jvmiert/visage/readme.md

 Figure out if there is meaningful difference between:

+- Ams -> Singapore
+- Ams -> Viettel
+- Ams -> Home

+Test is with SFU and use metrics endpoint to gather metrics.

 Scenario 1:
 Peer in EU <- WebRTC -> Singapore <- Relay -> HCM <- WebRTC -> peer in VN